Vietnam.vn - Nền tảng quảng bá Việt Nam

 Spinal stenosis is a condition in which the space inside the spinal canal is narrowed, causing pressure on the nerve roots and spinal cord passing through the spine.
 In mild cases, the disease often has no obvious symptoms, but if not detected and treated promptly, spinal stenosis can cause numbness, weakness in the limbs, loss of balance, sphincter disorders causing incontinence and paralysis.

-Treatment for spinal stenosis depends on the location of the stenosis, the cause, and the severity of symptoms.
-Initially, the disease is often treated with conservative methods, lifestyle changes such as weight loss to reduce stress on the back, hot compresses to increase blood flow, relax muscles and reduce pain...
+Treatment for spinal stenosis depends on the location of the stenosis, the cause, and the severity of the symptoms.
+Initially, the disease is often treated with conservative methods, lifestyle changes such as weight loss to reduce stress on the back, heat to increase blood flow, relax muscles and reduce pain...
 Patients may be prescribed physical therapy exercises to maintain flexibility and stability of the spine, increase strength, endurance and improve balance.

 To have the appropriate treatment regimen, you should see a doctor for a direct examination and perform the necessary tests and imaging diagnostics.